NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

   SPEAKER TS3012d.Mix-Headset 1 331.573 0.671 <NA> <NA> MTD046ID <NA> <NA>

 oracle_vad_manifest [Optional but suggested for good performace.
-This avoids FPR and TPR]:
+This reduces FPR and TPR]:
-  - To perform just oracle diarization, that is taking speech activity time stamps from groundtruths or another VAD from wild instead from NeMo VAD output, ``diarizer`` expects an orcale manifest json file that contains paths to audio files with offset for start time and duration of segment.
+  - To perform just oracle diarization, that is taking speech activity time stamps from groundtruth RTTMs or another VAD from wild instead of NeMo VAD output, ``diarizer`` expects an oracle manifest json file that contains paths to audio files with offset for start time and duration of segment.

 To prepare an oracle manifest file, use the script from ``scripts`` folder as shown below: